ringtailsoftware/zig-wasm-audio-framebuffer/README.md

 Browse to http://localhost:8000

-# How does it work?

-Each sample consists of a small wasm library which exposes functions to setup and render blocks of sound (called "quantum" in WebAudio).
-Stereo sound is assumed throughout.

-Tell wasm what the output sample rate is (e.g. 44100Hz)

-    export fn setSampleRate(s:f32) void
+## Video system

+An in-memory 32bpp ARGB framebuffer is created and controlled in Zig.
+To render onto a canvas element, JavaScript:

+ - Requests the framebuffer Zig/WebAssembly pointer with `getGfxBufPtr()`
+ - Wraps the memory in a `Uint8ClampedArray`
+ - Creates an `ImageData` from the `Uint8ClampedArray`
+ - Shows the `ImageData` in canvas's graphics context

+## Audio pipeline

+An <a href="https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletNode">AudioWorkletNode</a> is used to move PCM samples from WebAssembly to the audio output device.

+The system is hardcoded to 2 channels (stereo) and uses 32-bit floats for audio data throughout.
+In-memory arrays of audio data are created and controlled in Zig.

+The AudioWorkletNode expects to pull chunks of audio to be rendered on-demand.
+However, being isolated from the main thread it cannot directly communicate with the main Wasm program.
+This is solved by using a <a href="https://github.com/padenot/ringbuf.js/">shared ringbuffer</a>.
+To render audio to the output device, JavaScript:

+ - Tells Zig/WebAssembly the expected sample rate in Hz for the output device, `setSampleRate(44100)`
+ - Forever, checks if the ringbuffer has space for more data
+ - Tells Zig/WebAssembly to fill its audio buffers with `renderSoundQuantum()`
-Fetch a pointer to the left or right channel data
+ - Fetches pointers to the left and right channels using `getLeftBufPtr()` `getRightBufPtr()`

-    export fn getLeftBufPtr() [*]u8
-    export fn getRightBufPtr() [*]u8

-Request wasm library renders a single quantum (128 samples) into the left and right channels
+ - Copies from left and right channels into the ringbuffer

-    export fn renderSoundQuantum();

-The `WasmPcm` (`wasmpcm.js`) class creates an AudioWorkletNode WASMWorkletProcessor using `pcm-processor.js`.
-At regular intervals `WasmPcm` calls `pcmProcess()` to request audio data from wasm (`renderSoundQuantum()`).
-This data is written to a shared ringbuffer.
-In the worklet, the ringbuffer is consumed and samples are written out.
+The `WasmPcm` (`wasmpcm.js`) class creates the `AudioWorkletNode` `WASMWorkletProcessor` using `pcm-processor.js`.
+At regular intervals `WasmPcm` calls `pcmProcess()` to request audio data from Wasm.

-## The ringbuffer

-The ringbuffer used is <a href="https://github.com/padenot/ringbuf.js/">ringbuf.js</a> which provides a "thread-safe wait-free single-consumer single-producer ring buffer" backed by a SharedArrayBuffer.

 # Compatibility

-Tested on Safari/Chrome/Firefox on MacOS, Safari on iOS.
+Tested on Safari/Chrome/Firefox on macOS, Safari on iPhone SE2/iPad, Chrome/Android Galaxy Tablet

 # iOS unmute